Create successful outcomes through a better understanding of your team.

 Survey Monkey is an effective system for ad-hoc surveys.
 Here's what makes Friday Feedback different:

-Setup takes minutes.
+Setup takes minutes for smaller teams under twenty.
 For the first couple weeks you may need to remind certain members of your team to complete the survey, simply because building a habit isn't automatic.
 We do automatically send another reminder email on Monday if an employee doesn't answer on Friday.
 We'll do the heavy-lifting for you.

 Contact us about a custom solution that fits your needs.
-You can also try it with a smaller team first with our free 3-week trial.
+You can also try it with a smaller team (under twenty employees) first with our free 3-week trial.
 It's a great way to see it in action before making an investment for the entire organization.